News and Events

 13-09-2024 (Maud-Menten-Saal, Campus Nord)

-In her talk ‘Collective behaviour of nematodes’ Serena Ding will talk about how C. elegans has recently emerged as a model for several striking collective behaviours such as aggregation, wurmuration, and towering.
+In her talk ‘Collective behaviour of nematodes’ Serena Ding talked about how C. elegans has recently emerged as a model for several striking collective behaviours such as aggregation, wurmuration, and towering.
 Combining the powerful experimental accessibility of this major lab model organism with the knowledge that collective phenomena are widespread and highly relevant for many nematode species, they use quantitative behavior and behavioral ecology approaches to unravel the mechanism and the function of multiple collective behaviours in ecologically relevant nematode groups.

 Are they bugging you?